Ivanmw97/CryptoTracker/README.md

 - 🌟 **Real-time tracking**: View live prices of major cryptocurrencies.
 - 📈 **Interactive charts**: Analyze historical trends with detailed graphs.
-- 🔔 **Custom alerts**: Get notified when a currency reaches a specific price.
 - 🌍 **Multilingual support**: Available in multiple languages.

 ## Technologies Used